cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 More information on this topic, including a very instructive video, can be found in one of the tutorials of the [IRIS-HEP AGC Tools 2021 Workshop](https://indico.cern.ch/event/1076231/timetable/?view=standard#12-histogramming-visualization).
 We will not go into the details here, but just show you some examples.

-We will use `Hist` from the `hist` package.
+We will use `Hist` from the [`hist`](https://hist.readthedocs.io/en/latest/) package.

 So, now we have a flat array for our observable.
 What else do we need for plotting?
 Well, a histogram is essentially a way to reduce our data.
 We can't just plot every value of *trijet* mass, so we divide up our range of masses into n bins across some reasonable range.
 Thus, we need to define the mapping for our reduction; defining the number of bins and the range is sufficient for this.
 This is called a `Regular` axis in the `hist.Hist` package.

 In our case, let's plot 25 bins between values of 50 and 550.
 Because a histogram can contain an arbitrary amount of axes, we also need to give our axis a name (which becomes its reference in our code) and a label (which is the label on the axis that users see when the histogram is plotted).

-Since we will be using several datasets (for signal, background and collisions data) we need a wasy of keep these contributions separate in our histograms.
-One can del with this using `Categorical` axes.
+Since we will be using several datasets (for signal, background and collisions data) we need a way of keeping these contributions separate in our histograms.
+One can do with this using `Categorical` axes.
 A Categorical axis takes a name, a label, and a pre-defined list of categories.
 Let's book a generic histogram with such capabilities:

 ~~~
+# This defines the histogram object, but doesn't actually fill it with the data.

-histogram = hist.Hist.new.Reg(25, 50, 550, name="observable", label="observable [GeV]").StrCat(["4j1b", "4j2b"], name="region", label="Region").StrCat([], name="process", label="Process", growth=True).StrCat([], name="variation", label="Systematic variation", growth=True).Weight()
+histogram = hist.Hist.new.Reg(25, 50, 550,
+                              name="observable", label="observable [GeV]")\
+                             .StrCat(["4j1b", "4j2b"], name="region", label="Region")\
+                             .StrCat([], name="process", label="Process", growth=True)\
+                             .StrCat([], name="variation", label="Systematic variation", growth=True)\
+                             .Weight()
 ~~~
 {: .language-python}